The largest of the Apostle Islands has a personality rooted in an uncommon past.

 Others wear papier-mache masks, puppets and costumes made at free, drop-in workshops at the Art Park, across from Tom's Burned-Down Café.

-The parade always winds up on the lawn of the Madeline Island Historical Museum, where the Declaration of Independence is read and Big Top Chautauqua founder Warren Nelson leads the crowd in "America the Beautiful" and Woody Guthrie's "This Land Is Your Land."
+The parade always winds up on the lawn of the Madeline Island Historical Museum, where the Declaration of Independence is read and the crowd sings "America the Beautiful" and Woody Guthrie's "This Land Is Your Land."

 Tom's Burned-Down Cafe is one part of island tradition, separated from the stars only by a bit of the old Big Top Chautauqua tent.